 Equation 1: Converting digital number of pixel to a reflectance value, where Mρ represents the multiplicative value, Qcal represents the band being converted, and Aρ represents the additive value.
 Note: sun elevation angle (SE) is converted from degrees to radians Source: Using the USGS Landsat 8 Product.
 USGS < http://landsat.usgs.gov/Landsat8_Using_Product.php>, Accessed 17 June 2015.

-Additionally, the Landsat data was interpreted both in terms of brightness temperature and surface temperature, so the ‘atsat_bright_temp_8’ and ‘surface_temp_8’ was used.
+Additionally, the Landsat data were interpreted both in terms of brightness temperature and surface temperature, so the ‘atsat_bright_temp_8’ and ‘surface_temp_8’ was used.

 Analysis

 On anomalous heat days in which Landsat 8 images are available, we used these images to create maps of heat duration and recurrence on a finer scale with either brightness temperature or surface temperature.
-Using the Thermal Infrared Bands 10 (10.60 - 11.19 μm) and 11(11.50 - 12.51 μm) in Landsat 8 we first mapped surface temperature by applying color ramps to these bands in Exelis Visual Information Solutions (ENVI).
+Using the Thermal Infrared Bands 10 (10.60 - 11.19 μm) and 11(11.50 - 12.51 μm) in Landsat 8, we first mapped surface temperature by applying color ramps to these bands in Exelis Visual Information Solutions (ENVI).
 We compared these maps to already generated maps by Sharon Harlan et al. in the publication “Neighborhood Effects on Heat Deaths: Social and Environmental Predictions of Vulnerabilities in Maricopa County, Arizona.”
 We visually analyzed how daily anomalies compare with current maps (i.e. where are shifts occurring).

-To further this analysis, we completed supervised classification of the Landsat 8 images that have been pre-processed and converted into reflectance to determine what surface features are under these hot spots.
+To further this analysis, we completed supervised classification of the Landsat 8 images that had been pre-processed and converted into reflectance to determine what surface features are under these hot spots.
 Over various timescales of extreme heat anomalies we did a normalized difference of images in the same band (determined based on the classification under a hotspot) to see what features are different within these heat events in this image over time in a specified wavelength with the following equation:

 Normalized Difference = Day 1 Bx - Day 2 BxDay 1 Bx + Day 2 Bx,